Some posts contain compensated links. Please read this disclaimer for more info.

 - It is the Danube kingdom of wine.

 - Ilok is an old royal town.

 Kutjevo is a small town in the Požega-Slavonia County, located on the south slopes of the Papuk and Krndija hills in the narrow valley of the Kutjevčanka River in continental Croatia.
 The town was created in the 13th century when the Cistercian abbey founded the area and started growing wine.
 Kutjevo is known to be the wine capital of Inland Croatian.
-It has a very famous Old Wine Cellar dating back to 1232 and is the home of some excellent Croatian wine, including the Kutjevo Graševina, Pinot Blanc, Pinot Gris, Riesling, and Traminer.
-Next, to the Old Wine Cellar, you will see a beautiful old Kutjevo castle, which was built on the site of the former Abbey, connecting the castle to the wine cellar by a cellar passage.
+It has a very famous Old Wine Cellar dating back to 1232.
+It is the home of some excellent Croatian wines, including the Kutjevo Graševina, Pinot Blanc, Pinot Gris, Riesling, and Traminer.
+Next to the Old Wine Cellar, you will see a beautiful old Kutjevo castle built on the former Abbey site, connecting the castle to the wine cellar by a cellar passage.

 What to Do in Kutjevo

 - A guided tour of the Old Wine Cellar and the Kutjevo castle, and do not forget to sample some wine along the way.

 - Visit Kutjevo during the Kutjevačko Vincelovo in January, a manifestation celebrating the beginning of a new wine-growing season.
 Visitors will enjoy a wine manifestation, accompanied by the Tamburica music, and visiting “klape” groups from all over Croatia.
 Also, enjoy various Kutjevo wines, Slavonian sausages, and bacon.

 - Kutjevo is also famous for its Lipizzaner horses.
 When in Kutjevo, you should visit the Lipizzaner stud farm where these horses are trained and ask for a ride.